Amanullah loyalism: Ghilzai rebellion

 The Ghilzai rebellion was an uprising in the Kingdom of Afghanistan by the Ghilzai tribe in 1938.
 Its causes laid in a desire to reinstate Amanullah Khan as king of Afghanistan.
 A relative of Amanullah, Said al-Kailani, also known as the Shami Pir marched on Kabul with an unknown amount of Ghilzai warriors.
 There are 2 accounts as to how the rebellion ended - according to British records, the rebellion was defeated in the summer of 1938 by the Afghan army using British-supplied rifles.
 According to Harvey Smith, the rebellion ended after the British bought off Shami Pir following frantic appeals by the Afghan government.
 In either case, this rebellion prompted the Prime Minister, Mohammad Hashim Khan, to increase subsidies for Pashtun tribes near the Durand line.

 Details of the Ghilzai rebellion are preserved in correspondence between William Kerr Fraser-Tytler (British ambassador to Afghanistan) and Edward Wood (British Secretary of State for Foreign Affairs).

 Mazrak's revolt

 In February 1944, Mazrak Zadran, an Amanullah loyalist, led an ambush against government troops in the Southern province, after which he was beaten back and forced to retreat into the hills.
 He continued to fight the Afghan government for the following years.
 In late 1944, he invaded the British Raj, where he was joined by a Sultan Ahmed, a rebel chieftain from Balochistan.
 They were later joined by another rebel leader nicknamed Pak.

 However, Mazrak's fortunes were not to last.
 He was evicted from British territory due to British bombardment.
 In October 1945, most Safi surrendered, followed by the surrender of Sultan Ahmad in November.
-Nonetheless, Mazrak and his brother Sher Muhd Khan continued to fight, refusing to surrender until 11 January 1947.
+Nonetheless, Mazrak and his brother Sher Khan continued to fight, refusing to surrender until 11 January 1947.